esovetkin/ssdp/README.md

 Example for the integrated irradiance over one summer week_

 ## Installation
-The SSDP program comes with autotools build scripts, hance the installation procedure follows the standard:
+The SSDP program comes with autotools build scripts, hence the installation procedure follows the standard:

 1. `./configure`
 2. `make`
 3. `(sudo) make install`

-This installs both the ssdp library and the ssdp cvommand-line program.
+This installs both the ssdp library and the ssdp command-line program.

 The configure command takes several optional arguments.
 Specific ssdp options are:

-* --enable-openmp: Use openmp parallelization (disabled per default)
+* --enable-openmp: Use openmp palatalization (disabled per default)
 * --disable_fastatan2: Disables a fast atan2 approximation

 Compiler optimizations: